Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Preliminaries

 From our dataset $\{u(t_m)\}$, we then define

-and the model parameters $\mathcal{O}=(d_i,A_{ij},B_{ijk})$ are determined from the minimization problem
+and the model parameters $\mathcal{O}=(A_{ij},B_{ijk})$ are determined from the minimization problem

 where $R(\mathcal{O})$ denotes a regularization function that penalizes large values of the coefficients.
-Observe that the parameters in~$\mathcal{O}$ appear linearly inside the square brackets, so if the regularization function is also quadratic in the parameters, then this is a least-squares problem, which is convex and has a unique minimum~\cite{Peherstorfer2016}.
+Given that the parameters in~$\mathcal{O}$ appear linearly inside the square brackets, if the regularization function is also quadratic in the parameters, then this is a least-squares problem that is \emph{strictly} convex---and thus has a unique global minimizer---provided the regression matrix has full column rank, for instance with enough columns or with Tikhonov regularization~\cite{Peherstorfer2016}.

-Finally, we note that because of the aforementioned symmetry property of the coefficients in~\eqref{eq:9}, namely $B_{ijk}=B_{ikj}$, the number of optimization parameters for $B_{ijk}$ is not $n^3$, but rather $n^2(n+1)/2$.
+\begin{remark}[Enforcing index symmetry in the data-driven quadratic operator] To make the inferred quadratic operator consistent with the Galerkin tensor in structure, we also enforce the index symmetry $B_{ijk}=B_{ikj}$.
+Thus only $n^2(n+1)/2$ independent quadratic coefficients are actually learned, rather than $n^3$.
+In practice, we include each quadratic monomial $a_j a_k$ only once for $1\le j\le k\le n$ during the OpInf regression.
+After the regression, the fitted coefficient of $a_j^2$ is assigned to $B_{ijj}$, while the fitted coefficient of $a_j a_k$ with $j<k$ is divided equally between $B_{ijk}$ and $B_{ikj}$.
+Thus, the compact expression $B_{ijk}a_j a_k$ should be understood as the duplicate-free quadratic expansion in the offline learning stage, and as the equivalent symmetrized full-tensor contraction during online evaluation.
+Unless otherwise stated, all quadratic coefficient tensors written below in compact tensor form follow this duplicate-free/symmetrized convention. \end{remark}